moarguitars/moarguitars/guitars/offset.md

 <!-- price-eur: 3,389
 price-gbp: 2,910
 price-dkk: 25,500 -->
-modeldesc: My most recent addition to the Moar model catalogue is the as of yet un-named Moar Offset (Have a good idea for a name?
-[Submit it here]()!)
-They share a lot of characteristics with the Hollow Mortys, with an all access set neck joint, totally hollow body with no centre block, big belly and arm cuts.
+modeldesc: My most recent addition to the Moar model catalogue is the Moar Offset They share a lot of characteristics with the Hollow Mortys, with an all access set neck joint, totally hollow body with no centre block, big belly and arm cuts.
 But with a body design that wants to be looked at.
 The F hole is oversized, the weight is low, it has corners in unusual places.
 See more about them here.
 ---